 It’s hard feeling connected to your co-workers and employees while working remotely, especially if you aren’t used to it.
 But there are a lot of ways to make the most of business meetings throughout the week.
 One of those tricks?
 Q&A sessions.

-Live Q&A sessions are great to have after a meeting — whether it’s in-person or online — because they help your employees feel engaged and ensures they understand the topics that were brought up.
+Live Q&A sessions are great to have after a meeting — whether in-person or online — because they help your employees feel engaged and ensure they understand the topics brought up.